ansys/scade-almgw-sphinx-needs/examples/CruiseControl/Documents/source/architecture.rst

 Architecture notes
 ==================

-The cruise control interface has been introduced in the :doc:`Interface <interface>` section.
+The cruise control interface has been introduced in the :doc:`Interface <requirements/interface>` section.

 When the cruise control is enabled, a first part computes the target cruise speed and the other one ensures the regulation: